abx393/tello-drone-bindings/README.md

 python -m pip install -r requirements.txt
 ```

-3. The h264decoder library requires the installation of some sub-dependencies.
+3. The h264decoder library might require the installation of some sub-dependencies.
    See detailed instructions [here](https://github.com/DaWelter/h264decoder).
 4. Change your working directory to the src directory of the repository:
 ```